tartiflette/tartiflette/docs/api-aiohttp/getting-started.md

 **Parameters**:

 * **engine**: an instance of the Tartiflette Engine
+* **engine_sdl**: Contains the [Schema Definition Language](https://graphql.org/learn/schema/)
+  - Can be a string which contains the SDL
+  - Can be an array of strings, which contain the SDLs
+  - Can be a path to an SDL
+  - Can be an array of paths which contain the SDLs
+* **engine_schema_name**: Name of the schema used by the built-in engine.
+Useful for advanced use-cases, see [Schema Registry API](/docs/api/schema-registry).
+* **engine_modules**: Modules and Plugins you want to import [within your Engine](/docs/api/engine#parameter-modules).
 * **executor_context**: Context which will be passed to each resolver (as a dict).
 Very useful for passing handlers to services, functions or data that you want to use in your resolvers.
   - **req**: Request object from `aiohttp`
   - **app**: Application object from `aiohttp`